-NSLHA's Fall Convention is September 27-28, 2018 at the Kearney Holiday Inn & Conference Center in Kearney, Nebraska.
-Up to 1.5 ASHA Continuing Education Credits (CEUs) will be available.
+NSLHA's Fall Convention was held September 27-28, 2018 at the Kearney Holiday Inn & Conference Center in Kearney, Nebraska.
+Up to 1.5 ASHA Continuing Education Credits (CEUs) were available.
+View the photos below that highlight convention activities.

 Showcase your company or organization's products and services and/or employment opportunities at the 2018 Fall Convention.
 NSLHA is also offering a Career Fair for students and professionals seeking employment opportunities.
 80-90 students consistently attend the convention.